 - 3.1.1 The survey is located on the northern coast of Norfolk.
 The geology of the area is chalk, which dips from west to east and is buried by glacial deposits in many places.
-The topography of the area is dominated by the chalk geology, creating a lowlying, flat landscape (Environment Agency, 2005)). - 3.1.2 The north Norfolk coastline sediments have been shown to overly a Quaternary trough, probably a palaeo-river valley.
-The lithofacies associations, are separated by erosion surfaces, which record movement of the tidal channels and of shoreface processes in response to sea-level rise in the early Holocene (Andrews et al 2000).
-The earliest Holocene sediments are peats formed on undulating till, forming from 11,000-10,000 cal.
-BP to 7 cal.
+The topography of the area is dominated by the chalk geology, creating a lowlying, flat landscape (Environment Agency 2005). - 3.1.2 The north Norfolk coastline sediments have been shown to overly a Quaternary trough, probably a palaeo-river valley.
+The lithofacies associations are separated by erosion surfaces, which record movement of the tidal channels and of shoreface processes in response to sea-level rise in the early Holocene (Andrews et al 2000).
+The earliest Holocene sediments are peats formed on undulating till, which formed from 11,000-10,000 cal.
+BP to 7000 cal.
 BP in many places.
-In response to rising sea-levels, marine mudflat and saltmarsh environments began to form at 6 cal.
-BP or younger west of Holkham (ibid). - 3.1.3 Holocene transgressive and regressive events causing saltmash migration appear to be small-scale and localised in nature, suggesting the cause is autocyclic rather than allocyclic in the north Norfolk area, related to the disposition of coastal defences (Andrews et al 2000).
+In response to rising sea-levels, marine mudflat and saltmarsh environments began to form at 6000 cal.
+BP or younger west of Holkham (ibid). - 3.1.3 Holocene transgressive and regressive events causing saltmash migration appear to be small-scale and localised in nature, suggesting the cause is autocyclic rather than allocyclic in the north Norfolk area, related to the disposition of coastal defences (Andrews et al 2000). - 3.1.4 The Burnhams are a group of four modern parishes (originally seven) which lay on the north Norfolk coast.
+The parish of Burnham Overy is the northeasterly of these with the parish of Holkham to its east.
+The area under study, which lies close to the point where these four parishes meet, is on the western edge of Burnham Overy Town and the inlet of Overy Creak, which joins the River Burn to the North Sea.
+The town of Burnham Market lies less than 1km to the south.
+The area between Burnham Overy and the coast is largely made up of salt marsh.